SSC Space: Customers

-SSC's largest customers in space systems development and launch services are the European Space Agency (ESA), German Aerospace Center (DLR) and NASA, as well as the Swedish National Space Agency (SNSA).
+The largest customers of SSC Space in space systems development and launch services are the European Space Agency (ESA), German Aerospace Center (DLR) and NASA, as well as the Swedish National Space Agency (SNSA).
 Spacecraft operation and engineering services are performed on behalf of spacecraft owners, satellite operators and space agencies worldwide.
 Tests of space and flight systems are conducted for both Swedish and foreign companies as well as the armed forces.

 History

 "Rymdbolaget" was established by the Swedish government in 1972 to be the executive body for the State Delegation for Space operations, now under the name of Swedish National Space Agency (SNSA).
 The company was formed in 1972 by Esrange Space Center and Rymdtekniska Gruppen in Solna, Stockholm.
 During the period 1966–1972, Esrange was an ESA owned facility but in 1972 the ownership passed into Swedish ownership in connection with the formation of Rymdbolaget.
-Today, SSC has no official duties, and the company is 100 percent owned by the Swedish state.
+Today, SSC Space has no official duties, and the company is 100 percent owned by the Swedish state.

 Since the turn of the millennium, the company has expanded and now has operations in Australia, Chile, the Netherlands, Thailand, Germany, the US and the UK.
-For instance, in 2000, SSC acquired Universal Space Network, USN, a company founded by space pioneer and astronaut Charles "Pete" Conrad, Jr. He was the third human to walk the Moon.
-The acquirement of USN, nowadays known as SSC Space US, marks the starting point in which SSC began establishing a global ground station network which today is one of the biggest civilian networks in the world.
+For instance, in 2000, SSC Space acquired Universal Space Network, USN, a company founded by space pioneer and astronaut Charles "Pete" Conrad, Jr. He was the third human to walk the Moon.
+The acquirement of USN, nowadays part of SSC Space, marks the starting point in which SSC Space began establishing a global ground station network which today is one of the biggest civilian networks in the world.
 The acquisition is also reflected in today's growth into the lunar market.

-Over the years, SSC has also designed and built satellites, developed airborne ocean surveillance systems used by coastguard organizations worldwide, as well as assisted the Swedish Defence Materiel Administration, FMV, with the operation, maintenance, and development of test systems at the Vidsel test site.
+Over the years, SSC Space has also designed and built satellites, developed airborne ocean surveillance systems used by coastguard organizations worldwide, as well as assisted the Swedish Defence Materiel Administration, FMV, with the operation, maintenance, and development of test systems at the Vidsel test site.
 All of these businesses have today been divested.